Labour calls for North Sea windfall tax to rein in soaring energy bills

 Shadow chancellor Rachel Reeves announced measures which would save most households £200 and protect the poorest almost entirely from the financial hit forecast when the energy price cap is reviewed in April.

-Energy sector analysts expect the review to result in a leap in the average annual bill for gas and electricity from £1,277 to around £1,865, adding to a cost-of-living crisis caused by 5 per cent inflation and a looming hike in National Insurance contributions.
+Energy sector analysts expect the review to result in a leap in the average annual bill for gas and electricity from £1,277 to around £1,865, adding to a cost-of-living crisis caused by 5 per cent inflation and a looming hike in national insurance contributions.

 Ms Reeves accused the Conservative government of a “decade of dither, delay and poor planning” on energy, pointing to a failure swiftly to develop nuclear and renewable alternatives or to insulate homes, and inadequate regulation which she blamed for dozens of power companies going bust.

-Under the Labour plans, there would be a 12-month holiday from VAT on domestic energy bills, saving 28.5m households and average £89 at a cost of £2.5bn to the Treasury.
+Under the Labour plans, there would be a 12-month holiday from VAT on domestic energy bills, saving 28.5 million households an average £89 at a cost of £2.5bn to the Treasury.

-Labour would spend an additional £3.5bn a year on the Warm Homes Discount, increasing the one-off annual payment from £140 to £400 and extending eligibility to around 9.3m households - one-third of the British total.
+Labour would spend an additional £3.5bn a year on the warm homes discount, increasing the one-off annual payment from £140 to £400 and extending eligibility to around 9.3 million households – one-third of the British total.

 UK news in pictures